NonapyC/NJL_and_QFT_at_finite_temperature/README.md

 ![texclip20200504002813](https://user-images.githubusercontent.com/54795218/80918115-31519200-8d9e-11ea-895b-24f9d65d269e.png)

 Where G is the coupling constant and phi is spinor.
 This lagrangian has U(1) symmetry.
-In this review I caluculate the phisical mass m*.
+In this review, I caluculate the phisical mass m*.
 According to the QFT, the poles of the two-point correlation function correspond to the physical mass:

 <img width="435" alt="スクリーンショット 2020-05-04 0 40 22" src="https://user-images.githubusercontent.com/54795218/80918475-24ce3900-8da0-11ea-9b91-3a24bc55738a.png">

 So, we can find the physical mass by caluculating the self-energy.

+The equation by which we seek the physical mass m* of this lagrangian is called gap equation.
+If the coupling constant exceeds the threshold, vacuum transition occurs and the symmetry is broken.
+Then,

 ![NJL](https://user-images.githubusercontent.com/54795218/80917760-167e1e00-8d9c-11ea-94c3-155ea3b19e56.png)